 Can he go without gambling when it conflicts with other engagements?
 The more yeses he gives, the better.
 If there are more than three noes, it's time he considered counselling, so you need to make him recognize that he has a problem of addiction.

-Your greatest difficulty will be if your husband doesn't want to be honest with you about his gambling.
+Your greatest difficulty will be if your husband doesn't want to be honest with you about his gambling, like when he lies about having used a Betfair promo code last night.
 Many wives actually don't realize that their husbands are gamblers as you no longer need to go to the nearest betting office or casino to pursue your passion.
 You can simply do it online and it's very easy to dissimulate what you are doing with your laptop or smartphone even if you're sitting in the same room.

 Establishing an addiction to gambling will be even more complicated if you have separate bank accounts.
 Don't rock the boat unnecessarily!
 If you have no real reason to suspect your hubby of gambling, it should suffice to mention in passing that you heard or read about the dangers of gambling for men in particular to spark off a discussion.
 Tread lightly.